On groups with $S^2$ Bowditch boundary: Duality for groups with Bowditch boundary

 {\it Section outline.} In \S\ref{s:Dahmani} we collect some facts about the Bowditch and Dahmani boundaries of a relatively hyperbolic group and their relation.
 In \S\ref{S:proofof2} we prove Theorem \ref{thm:sierpinski}, and in \S\ref{sec:cor} we prove Corollaries \ref{cor:sphere} and \ref{cor:duality} and Theorems \ref{th:converse} and \ref{thm:wall}.

-{\it Acknowledgements.} We thank Francois Dahmani for helpful conversations about his work, and we thank Craig Guilbault for help with $\ca Z$-structures.
-We gratefully acknowledge support from NSF grants DMS 1502794 and DMS 1709964, respectively.
+{\it Acknowledgements.} The authors thank Francois Dahmani for helpful conversations about his work, and thank Craig Guilbault for help with $\ca Z$-structures.
+The authors are grateful to the referee for carefully reading the paper, catching errors, and offering helpful observations that significantly improved the paper.
+The authors also acknowledge support from NSF grants DMS 1502794 and DMS 1709964, respectively.